growr-xyz/growr-documentation/introduction/5-Protocol-Components.md

 The Growr core protocol and applications is integrated with various internal or third-party services, covering mainly risk management functions.
   * *Credential issuing services*.
 Issue verifiable credentials asserting certain facts about the borrower.
   * *Credential verification services*.
 Verify that presented credentials are trusted and valid, and owned by the subject.
   * *Credential storage services*.
-Securely store the credentials and the declarative details, part of borrower's SSFI.
+Securely store the credentials and the declarative details, part of borrower's SSCR.
   * *Payment services*.
 Cover various on-ramp, off-ramp services, and fiat settlement services.
 To implement the above services, the protocol utilizes various building blocks from RSK Infrastructure Framework (RIF).